securityfirst/tent-content/contents_en/operations/sexual-assault/beginner/prepare.md

 Clearly state:

 *	What protection and support you will facilitate in specific contexts (if you work for an organisation, this could involve repatriation, relocation (temporary or permanent), legal support, and compassionate leave);
-*  How you will reconcile the need for confidentiality with theatened to alert others to the threat.
+*  How you will reconcile the need for confidentiality with the need to alert others to the threat.

 (Learn more about this in [sexual assault expert](umbrella://lesson/sexual-assault/2).)